scawp/Steam-Deck.Mount-External-Drive/README.md

 The Drive(s) will be Auto-Mounted to `/run/media/deck/[LABEL]` eg `/run/media/deck/External-ssd/` if the Device has no `label` then the Devices `UUID` will be used eg `/run/media/deck/a12332-12bf-a33ab-eef/`

-~The install will also offer an optional install of `zMount.sh` which will be added to your Steam Library as a non-steam game which can be ran from `GameMode`, this will allow manual (un)mounting of USB Devices and the SD-Card.
-(NOTE: This is probably more useful for unmounting as the auto mount script should mount anything anyway).~ No longer required, can unmount from `settings>storage`

 # Installation

 ## Via Curl (One Line Install)